 Whether you are looking for your first home, a waterfront property, golf course living, or a quiet place to retire and relax, Beaufort County has something to offer!
-Although there are some exclusive properties throughout Beaufort County, our average home prices start in the mid $100′s and range into the million’s.
-This allows for most anyone to find a home of their dreams.
+Although there are some exclusive properties throughout Beaufort County, our average home prices start in the mid $100′s and range into the millions.
+This allows almost anyone to find the home of their dreams.

 Just minutes from the beaches of Hilton Head and Hunting Island and smack in the middle of hundreds of holes of world-class championship golf, Beaufort, SC is a smaller town that really seems to have it all.